 IP and OSI layer:

-IP is Internet Protocol, it is a layer 3 protocol example of OSI model.
+IP is Internet Protocol.
+It is a layer three protocol example of the OSI model.
 IP uses the services of the data link layer and provides services to the transport layer.
 The transport layer examples are SCTP, TCP, UDP, etc.